About the role

 - Certified Practitioner Human Resources (CPHR) with the Australian Human Resources Institute (AHRI) Desirable.

-- A successful record as a senior HR leader in a multi-disciplinary role.
+- Successful record as a senior HR leader in a contemporary organisation.

 - An appreciation and understanding of the not for profit sector, and the ability to work effectively with boards, staff and volunteers.